 rides_count table a TimescaleDB hypertable.

-This allows us to take advantage of TimescaleDB’s faster insert and query
+This allows you to take advantage of TimescaleDB's faster insert and query

 performance with time-series data.
 Here, you can see how PostgreSQL aggregate